 The only problem was the lack of Dolby Vision support, but Sony corrected that mistake for the newer UBP-X800M2, making it a high-octane option that needs to be in any serious home theater setup.
 You’ll pay handsomely for the upgraded fidelity, but it’s worth the peace of mind knowing your UHD Blu-ray collection will always look and sound its best.

 With the aforementioned DSEE HX support, the Sony UBP-X800M2 is the best option for those who like to pipe a lot of music through their home theater system.
 The Blu-ray player neatly unpacks compressed audio formats like MP3 and FLAC, among others, to deliver hi-fi sound that’s far more abstract than others are capable of.
 It almost makes us forget that Oppo’s UDP-203 ever existed.
 Almost.

 Why you should buy this: It has the necessities for crystal clear 4K Blu-ray without breaking the bank.

 Who it’s for: The home theater builder on a budget.

 The LG UP870 doesn’t jump off the page when it comes to features, but if all you’re after is a competent 4K Blu-ray player, that’s exactly what you’re getting here.
 LG sadly opts out of Dolby Vision, but the UP870 still has HDR10 for increased vibrancy in movies that support it.

 Your premium surround sound prospects remain intact with Dolby Atmos on board, too.
 The UP870 can also upscale DVDs, so even the oldest films in your collection will look great on a 4K set.

-We would have liked a few popular streaming apps for those who want the Blu-ray player to be the sole benefactor of their home theater, but we would sooner recommend you pick up an affordable streaming stick.
+We would have liked a few popular streaming apps for those who want their Blu-ray player to be the sole benefactor of their home theater’s connected capabilities, but we would sooner recommend you pick up an affordable streaming stick.

 The most fun